julson/CarND-LaneLines-P1/writeup.md

 ![alt text][lines]

-Super-imposing these lines on top of the original image allows us to check if the lines are a reasonable fit.
+Superimposing these lines on top of the original image allows us to check if the lines are a reasonable fit.
 I've also added green lines to let us compare the results from the Hough transform step.